Multimedia advertising placement services

 - Send your insertion order and artwork one time.

-- ONAC does the heavy lifting:
+- RAMP does the heavy lifting:

-providing a detailed quote
+-providing a detailed quote

-making all space reservations
+-making all space reservations

-distributing all artwork to each newspaper
+-distributing all artwork to each newspaper

-providing one itemized bill along with all tearsheets
+-providing one itemized bill along with all tearsheets

 - Pay with one check and you're done!

-If you are interested in retail, contract, or combination rates for Pacific Northwest newspapers, please contact ONAC at onac@orenews.com for a free quote and detailed information.
+If you are interested in retail, contract, or combination rates for Pacific Northwest newspapers, please contact RAMP at 503-624-6397 for a free quote and detailed information.